Saint-Jimmy-13/Arduino_MIDI_Keyboard/source_v2/README.md

         A#: 35
         B:  34

-4. To close the player connect a wire between pin 12 and GND
+4. To close the player connect a wire between pin 12 and GND.

-5. The image in this folder provides a raw way to simulate a piano keyboard using some buttons and a breadboard
+5. The image in this folder provides a raw way to simulate a piano keyboard using some buttons and a breadboard.
     ![Piano Keyboard](images/piano_keyboard.jpg)

 6. Start the music and enjoy!